nxproject/workspace/readmes/README_TERMS.md

 ---

 * ```User``` - A person/entity that uses a site.
 Normally a person in the organization that owns the system.
 Users have a name which is a keyword.
 * ```Account``` - A person/entity that uses the system.
 Differs from an user in that the person/entity is not part of the organization that owns the system.
-Accounts have names which are user defined.
+Accounts have names which are user defined, however phone numbers and email addresses are most common.
 * ```Allowed``` - The rules that govern users and accounts.
 It tells the system which datasets can be accesed and how.

 ---